 The Bridge of Peace is one of Tbilisi's contemporary icons.
 Its modern glass and steel design contrasts with the traditional architecture of the Old Town, creating a very distinctive postcard of the city.
 It's a highly photogenic spot both day and night, when illuminated by thousands of LED lights.

-At its foot is Rike Park, a lively green space ideal for resting, having a picnic, or simply watching the locals enjoy the outdoors.
-The Narikala cable car also departs from here, making it a strategic point for any hike.
+At its base lies Rike Park, a lively green space where you can relax, have a picnic, or simply watch the locals enjoy the outdoors.
+The cable car to Narikala also departs from here, so you'll likely pass by more than once.

 Mtatsminda Park

-Perched on a hill is Mtatsminda Park, an amusement park that also serves as a prime viewing point over Tbilisi.
+At the top of a hill is Mtatsminda Park, an amusement park that also serves as a viewpoint overlooking Tbilisi.

 From here you can see all of Tbilisi stretching out at the foot of the mountain, another panoramic view just as striking as those you get near the Mother of Georgia, but from another point in the city.